Manual pages: mcmcdiffmceditmcview

 63 ESTR_PROBLEM = 1,

-64 /* failure means, that conversion is not possible (example: wrong encoding
+64 /* Failure means, that the conversion is not possible (example: wrong encoding

 66 */